mattkinsey/bucky/docs/source/usage.md

 ## Creating NPI files
 While optional, the Bucky model can include the effects of Non-Pharmeutical Interventions (NPIs) in its simulations.
 To do so, a .csv-file has to be given as input that includes the effects of the NPIs on different aspects.
-The file has to consist of the columns `admin2,date,home,school, work, other_locations, elderly_shielding, mobility_reduction,r0_reduction,`.
+The file has to consist of the columns `admin2, date, home, school, work, other_locations, mobility_reduction,r0_reduction`.
 Each row contains an unique `admin2`-`date` combination.
 The other columns indicate the effect of the current NPIs on the given column.
-The columns `home, work, school, other_locations, elderly_shielding` correspond with the columns in the contact matrix.
-The contact matrix is multiplied with the values of these columns in the NPI file.
-The value in `mobility_reduction` influences the mobility between regions.
-And the `r0_reduction` applies to the overall community transmission.

 A value of 1 indicates the NPIs having no effect on the transmission for the given column name.
 A value smaller than 1 indicates that the NPI's lower the transmission in this domain, while values larger than 1 indicate an increased transmission.

+The columns `home, work, school, other_locations, ` correspond with the columns in the contact matrix.
+The contact matrix is multiplied with the values of these columns in the NPI file.
+The value in `mobility_reduction` influences the mobility between regions, each weight in the mobility matrix that has as start or endpoint the given admin2, will be multiplied by that `mobility_reduction` value.
+Lastly, the effective reproduction rate is multiplied with the `r0_reduction` to come to the new effective reproduction rate given the NPIs.

-The OCHA repository https://github.com/OCHA-DAP/pa-COVID-model-parameterization implements a method to convert written NPI measures to these numbers.
+An example file is given in *included_data/npi/AFG_NPIs_20201014.csv*.
+The [OCHA model parametrization repository](https://github.com/OCHA-DAP/pa-COVID-model-parameterization) implements a method to convert written NPI measures to the required Bucky format.

 ## Model
 `model.py` takes the following arguments (all are optional as they are either flags or have defined defaults):